If you are currently devoting to keto dieting, you can still have your favorite chocolate cupcakes.

 2. In a large mixing bowl, gather all the powdered and granular ingredients and mix them well.

-3. Add the eggs, vanilla extract, butter, milk into the mixture and whisk them well until smooth, no lumps, thick texture reached.
+3. Add the eggs, vanilla extract, butter, and milk into the mixture and whisk them well until smooth, with no lumps, or thick texture reached.

 4. Pour the batter into each cavity of a cupcake pan (1.27 x 21.5 x 15.5 inches measurement).
 This cupcake pan is good for 24 cups.